mouhamadalmounayar/ngx-traak/README.md

 The core component you'll need is the `TraakEditorComponent`, which contains the prosemirror logic for instantiating an editor.
 This component expects the `TraakConfiguration` as input.
 Other components are optional builtin plugins that you can choose to use, or you can create your own custom components by extending the `TraakPlugin` class.

 In your configuration, you must also to define a `starterNode`, which represents the initial node instance of your editor.
-You can define it using an HTML-like structure.
+You can define it using an xml structure.
 If you want an empty editor at the start, simply set `starterNode` to :
 ```js
 starterNode: "<doc><paragraph></paragraph></doc>"
 ```